toonkii/ideabank/README.md

 ## Technology

-Git like facility to keep the history of the conversations, provide for cloning, versioning/tagging, releasing, branching, collaboration.
-All sorts of things that we do indeveloping software.
+1. Git like facility to keep the history of the conversations, provide for cloning, versioning/tagging, releasing, branching, collaboration.
+All sorts of things that we do in developing software.

+1. Use blockchain to keep track of who suggested what in an immutable manner.

 ### Idea Proof Of Concept - Dr. app to notify you of when you will be seen.